SoraOracle/SoraOracle/DISCLAIMER.md

 ### **BNB Chain Compatibility**

-Sora Oracle implements the x402 protocol on BNB Chain using **EIP-2612 Permit** signatures, following the approach pioneered by [PENG!
-Observer](https://www.peng.observer/disclaimer).
+Sora Oracle implements the x402 protocol on BNB Chain using **EIP-2612 Permit** signatures.

-**Reference Facilitator:** `0x4d8cDa8A110924390F8c8292025f4F61D290906f` (BNB Chain Mainnet)

 The x402 protocol enables **gasless micropayments** through cryptographic signatures, eliminating the need for users to hold BNB for transaction fees when interacting with